near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

+---

 When the user calls the `bid` method they will transfer NEAR tokens to the contract; to enable the transfer of NEAR tokens we need to decorate the method with the `payable` macro.
 This method is what we call a "change method", also known as a "call method"; we know this since it passes a mutable reference to itself ($mut self).
-Change methods require the user to pay gas and can change the state of the contract.
+Change methods, by name, change the state of the contract and require the user to attach gas.

 - First, the method checks that the auction is still ongoing by checking that the current `block_timestamp` is less than the auction end time. `block_timestamp` gives the time as the number of nanoseconds since January 1, 1970, 0:00:00 UTC.
 Here we use `require` as opposed to `assert` as it reduces the contract size by not including file and rust-specific data in the panic message.